fragarco/abasm/docs/en/abasm.md

 Continuing with the previous example, the generated `.LST` file would contain the following:

 ```
-000001  4000               	org  0x4000
+main.asm      000001  4000               	org  0x4000
-000002  4000               	main
+main.asm      000002  4000               	main
-000003  4000  3E FF        	ld   a, 0xFF
+main.asm      000003  4000  3E FF        	ld   a, 0xFF
-000004  4002  32 00 C0     	ld  (0xC000), a
+main.asm      000004  4002  32 00 C0     	ld  (0xC000), a
-000005  4005               	endloop
+main.asm      000005  4005               	endloop
-000006  4005  C3 05 40     	jp endloop
+main.asm      000006  4005  C3 05 40     	jp endloop
 ```

-The first column indicates the sequential line number in the source code.
-The second column shows the memory location where the generated code should be placed (if any, since some directives and labels do not generate binary code).
-The third column displays the binary code produced by assembling the instruction, and the last column shows the original instruction.
+The first column indicates the source module or archive.
+The second column shows the sequential line number in the source code.
+The third column indicates the memory location where the generated code was placed (if any, since some directives and labels do not generate binary code).
+The fourth column displays the binary code produced by assembling the instruction, and the last column shows the original instruction.

 ## Symbol File